openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/09/13

 *  Node math-alderaan-c01 is back.
-All operationds normal.
+All operations normal.

 ### 2022/09/13